zanovis/zanovis/README.md

-- 👀 interested in mechanical design, 3D printing, and robotics
+- 👀 interested in mechanical design, manufacturing, and robotics
-- 💻 looking to collaborate on flutter projects

 <!---
 zanovis/zanovis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.